Parent Teacher Organization Mission

 We seek to inform without becoming overwhelming; to share, create opportunities for participation, and build a community network.
 Find out more about your student’s experience through the Parkview Website, Newsletter, our Facebook Group, Flyers/Handouts/Presentations, Student Directory, and Yearbook.

 We seek to create an equitable student experience for all by supporting the following programs and initiatives: Parkview Gives Back, Hearing and Vision Screening, Parkview Cares Food Box Delivery, Winter Wishes, Kindergarten Open House, and Family Education.
 The student experience is a family and community experience.
-Join us for Winter Carnival, Movie Night, Roller Skating, Teacher Appreciation, Jr. Ski to Sea Parade, 5th Grade Commencement Celebration, and the End of Year BBQ.
+Join us for Winter Carnival, Movie Night, Teacher Appreciation, Jr. Ski to Sea Parade, 5th Grade Commencement Celebration, and the End of Year BBQ.

 REQUEST FOR PROPOSALS